-At Clifton All Saints Academy, all staff are trained to meet the needs of all learners in adapting lessons to increase the use of elements to support children who need extra help.
-All teachers across the school, work closely and collaboratively to develop their expertise.
+At the Academy, all staff are trained to meet the needs of all learners in adapting lessons to increase the use of elements to support children who need extra help.
+All teachers across the Academy, work closely and collaboratively to develop their expertise.